-- Do you think the work you’re being assigned is a good fit for your strengths?
+- Is the work I’ve assigned you a good fit for your strengths?
 The difference between a happy, productive employee and an unhappy, disengaged one is often a matter of the work they’ve been given.
 During the hiring and onboarding process, it’s easy for wires to get crossed and employees to be assigned work that doesn’t engage them.
 They might not ever bring it up themselves, so make sure to ask early on.

 - Are there projects you see you’re interested in taking part in, that would play to your strengths or help you improve in growth areas?

 - What is your assessment of our onboarding process?
 What didn’t we do that could have helped you?
 And what did we do that would be better left out next time?

 - Now that you’ve seen our work, is there anything about it that doesn’t make sense or that strikes you as inefficient?
 Just like you can become blind to clutter in your house, it’s easy to stop noticing ways of doing business that don’t make sense.
 Asking a new hire about this will provide some valuable perspective on these inefficiencies, and make them feel that their opinion is valuable.

 - What parts of your work do you still feel unsure about?
 What guidance or resources can I give you to learn those tools/processes?